 |Number making repayments and number who received refunds rounded to the nearest 10.
 Total value of refunds rounded to the nearest £1,000.|

 It's worth noting this data only covers the last three years because that was the period covered by our FOI request – it's likely many more will have repaid early in previous years too.

-It is possible to deliberately choose to repay your student loan early – see our Should I repay my student loan? guide for more info.
+It is possible to deliberately choose to repay your student loan early – see our student loan repayment guide for more info.
 However, the figures released by the SLC are for those who have made payments via PAYE and DON'T include students who've opted to repay early "voluntarily".

 To check if you're due a refund, you need to first determine whether or not you began repaying your student loan before the April after you left university.

 If you have payslips, these will usually show whether or not deductions were made for student loan repayments.
 The SLC has said before you ring it you should make sure you have your payroll number, PAYE reference number and payslips ready – this will make the process a lot smoother.

 However, if you don't have these things, you can still ring you the SLC on 0300 100 0611 (or +44 141 243 3660 from overseas) and ask it to check if you paid early – a lot of people are reporting successes through doing this without having any paperwork to hand.
 This number is also the one you call to allow you to claim the money back.

 Just say you think you started paying back your student loan before the April following your graduation, and you would like to reclaim that money.

 There are no restrictions on how far back you can claim, so while many doing this will be recent graduates, there's nothing to stop you doing this even if you overpaid years ago.
 The SLC even says that in theory you could ring and reclaim AFTER repaying your loan in full, although it's not clear how this would work in practice and this could be an admin headache for you, as you would only then have to resume repayments.